sammi-turner/Blog/familiarity-and-control.md

 Write software X yourself.

-Sadly, the people who do this work, generally rationalise not using existing tools in terms of those tools being hopelessly inadequate or downright bad.

-That might not be an ego-driven rationalisation in all cases.

-But in most cases, it probably is.

 ## The Control Elephant

 On the 6th September 2018, GitHub proudly announced that they had removed all the JQuery code from their website.

-Sure, JQuery was sort of legacy at the time.
 So what popular JavaScript framework or library did they replace it with?

 React?